intjelic/remofile/docs/user-guide.rst

     update in the upcoming weeks.

 The user guide gets you started with using Remofile.
-It covers the installation and the principles.
+It covers the installation and the main features.
 For more exhaustive documentation, refer to the respective documents (the :doc:`commands list
 </commands-list>`, the :doc:`API reference </api-reference>`, the
 :doc:`protocol specifications </protocol-specifications>`)